jeffpeacock/VNX-Graphite/README.md

 Parameters:

         .PARAMETER arrayName
-            The name of the VNX array, ex. sealb1vnx01.
+            The name of the VNX array.
 The script will add the "a" to the end of the array name to pull data.
         .PARAMETER narPath
             The folder where the Nar file gets retrieved to.
 Subfolders based on arrayName will be created to move collected Nars to.
         .PARAMETER logPath